lucatume/wp-browser/README.md

 and configure it using the required parameters:

 * `wpRootFolder` - the absolute path to the root folder of the WordPress installation to use for testing, the `ABSPATH` global value.
-* `dbNAme` - the name of the database to use for the tests, will be trashed during tests so take care, will be the `DB_NAME` global.
+* `dbName` - the name of the database to use for the tests, will be trashed during tests so take care, will be the `DB_NAME` global.
 * `dbHost` - the host the database can be found at, will be the `DB_HOST` global.
 * `dbUser` - the database privileged user, should `GRANT ALL` on the database, will be the `DB_USER` global.
 * `dbPassword` - the password for the user, will be the `DB_PASSWORD` global.